-The analyses of temporal trends for geographical areas within Great Britain should be interpreted in the context of increasing annual mesothelioma deaths in Great Britain as a whole.
-Overall deaths have increased more than 10-fold since the late 1960s when consistent recording in the British Mesothelioma Register began, with a similar pattern for both males and females, though annual male deaths have consistently outnumbered female deaths by around five to one due to higher and more widespread past asbestos exposures often in occupational settings (Figure 1).
+The analyses of temporal trends for geographical areas within Great Britain should be interpreted in the context of increasing annual mesothelioma deaths in Great Britain as a whole over the period of the analysis.
+There were nearly 4 times as many deaths in the latest decade (2011-20) compared with the 1980s.
+Similar patterns are evident for both males and females, though annual male deaths have consistently outnumbered female deaths by around five to one due to higher and more widespread past asbestos exposures often in occupational settings (Figure 1).